-Burnup & Sims Inc. was founded in 1929 and together with its subsidiaries ("Burnup & Sims" or the "Company") currently provides a wide range of cable design, installation and maintenance services to telephone, CATV and utility service customers throughout the United States.
+Portions of this registrant's Proxy Statement which will be filed on or before August 30, 1993 are incorporated by reference into Part III.
+Page 1 of 32 Burnup & Sims Inc. was founded in 1929 and together with its subsidiaries ("Burnup & Sims" or the "Company") currently provides a wide range of cable design, installation and maintenance services to telephone, CATV and utility service customers throughout the United States.
 These services are rendered through various subsidiary companies located principally in California, Florida, Georgia, Mississippi, North Carolina, and Texas.
-In addition, the Company is a manufacturer of power supplies for the CATV industry, operates a motion picture theatre chain in the Southeastern U.S. and also provides commercial printing and graphic arts services.
+In addition, the Company is one of three major manufacturers of power supplies for the CATV industry, operates a motion picture theatre chain in the Southeastern U.S. and also provides commercial printing and graphic arts services.

-See "Industry Segment Information" in the Notes to Consolidated Financial

-Statements for information related to revenues, operating profit, and identifiable assets of each of the Company's principal business segments.
+See "Industry Segment Information" in the Notes to Consolidated Financial Statements for information related to revenues, operating profit, and identifiable assets of each of the Company's principal business segments.
 The Company's financial results for the last three years reflect volume declines and net losses which include the impact of prolonged economic pressures within the Telephone Services industry.
 (See "Management's Discussion and Analysis of Financial Condition and Results of Operations").

 The Company's backlog of orders, which is substantially represented by written contracts and purchase orders and does not include work to be performed under telephone master contracts, approximated \$15,609,000 at April 30, 1993, consisting of \$10,594,000 related to Telephone Services and \$5,015,000 related to Cable Television and Utility Services, respectively.
 Backlog of \$18,427,000 at April 30,1992 was comprised of \$11,583,000 and \$6,844,000 related to Telephone Services and Cable Television and Utility Services, respectively.
+Services, respectively.
 Substantially all of the backlog as of April 30, 1993 is expected to be completed by April 30, 1994.
 Backlog is not material for the General Products and Other segment.